corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/running-a-node.md

 By default, the node will look for a configuration file called `node.conf` and a CorDapps folder called `cordapps` in the current working directory.
 You can override the configuration file and workspace paths on the command line (e.g.
-`./corda.jar --config-file=test.conf --base-directory=/opt/corda/nodes/test`).
+`java -jar ./corda.jar --config-file=test.conf --base-directory=/opt/corda/nodes/test`).

 If you need to initialise or migrate the node's database schema objects, you need to run the `run-migration-scripts` sub-command.
+If you get the `Incompatible database schema version detected, please run schema migration scripts` error message you will need to run the migration scripts.
-See [Node command-line options](node-commandline.md) for details.
+One way of doing so is with `java -jar corda.jar run-migration-scripts --core-schemas --app-schemas`.
+See [Node command-line options](node-commandline.md) for more options and further details.

 ### Setting JVM arguments